-The 4 term tests will take place during the labs with tentative dates as September 29, October 20, November 10 and December 1.
+The four term tests will take place either during the lab or class with tentative dates as January 23, February 13, March 13 and April 5.
 Should one of these dates change, you will be informed in advance.
-The tests will contain between 5 and 10 problems and be 75 minutes in length.
+The tests will contain between 5 and 8 problems and be 50 minutes in length.
 The questions will require you to write solutions; part marks will be given accordingly.
 As each term test date approaches, I will provide you with information about what you are required to know for the test.
 There are NO makeup tests.
 Tests will be returned to you in class and solutions will be posted shortly after.
-Should you desire to go over your term test, I will gladly meet with you at at a time convenient for both of us.
+Should you desire to go over your term test, I will gladly meet with you at a time convenient for both of us.
 The final exam will be 3 hours in length and also require written solutions.
-The final exam will take place during the December examination period as scheduled by the Registrar's office.
+The final exam will take place during the April examination period as scheduled by the Registrar's office.
 More information regarding the final exam will be provided to you as the date approaches.
 Your term test and exam questions will be similar to those worked out in class, in your practice problems and on previous tests/exams.
 The final exam and term tests are closed book and only non-programmable calculators are permitted.